Northern Perú: Brief Summary Notes

 Peru’s waves on the northern coast are the result of delicate environmental conditions.
 The cold waters, strong currents, and winds that shape these waves draw surfers from all around the world.
-Spots like Chicama in Puerto Malabrigo, for example, offer basic accommodations and amenities, a laid-back vibe, and easy access to the wave.
-My work focuses on themes of memory, belonging, and identity, often exploring the intersection of personal experience and broader societal narratives.
-I combined fieldwork, personal storytelling, and critical analysis to inform the intersections of surfing, environmental conservation, and social identity.
+My fieldwork combined personal storytelling and critical analysis to inform the intersections of surfing, environmental conservation, and social identity.
 I engaged directly with the landscapes and people through video, photography, and interviews.
-I am interested in how surf tourism intersects with personal and collective narratives of memory, identity, and environmental stewardship in coastal communities.
+I studied how surf tourism intersects with personal and collective narratives of memory, identity, and environmental stewardship in coastal communities like Huanchaco.
 The rapid development driven by surf tourism is degrading coastal environments and slowly eroding the cultural identity of local communities, turning once-pristine surf spots into sites of ecological strain and social displacement.
-The people I spoke to about surf tourism and development have varying perspectives—while they generally care about cultural identity, some prioritize protecting it, while others are more open to development.
+The people I spoke to about surf tourism and development have varying perspectives.
+While they generally care about cultural identity, some prioritize protecting it; others are more open to development.*

 Huanchaco